Looking for more information before you get started?

 A feminine presenting person with a disability sits in a wheelchair on sandy ground, looking off into the distance, with pine trees in the background.

-A: At this time, I am not credentialed with any insurance companies.
-This is a choice I have made in the way I want to run my practice, for a multitude of reasons.
+There are some important things to consider when deciding between insurance benefits and private pay for therapy.
 First, insurance companies can choose to accept or reject my claims, which can cause me to focus on resubmitting claims to be paid (and, therefore, continue seeing you) rather than focusing on your case or bettering myself as a clinician for you.

 Second, insurance companies require me to give a diagnosis to the person using their insurance; many people do not meet requirements for a diagnosis and simply want to work on understanding themselves, improving their relationships, or other self-improvement goals.
 This means that, even if an insurance claim was filed, it would unfortunately not cover services for clients without explicit diagnoses.

 Third, there is a higher level of confidentiality and security when paying out of pocket, as the insurance company is not receiving your diagnosis or able to request your client information as part of an audit.
-Due to my focus on privacy and confidentiality of my clients, I have chosen to never disclose protected health information unless you, the client, give written permission to do so.

 Q: What are your prices?

-A: Individual Therapy - $160 per session
+• Individual Therapy - $160 per session

-Couples Therapy - $200 per session
+• Couples Therapy - $200 per session

-Multi-Partner Therapy - $250 per session
+• Multi-Partner Therapy - $250 per session

 Q: How do I qualify for a reduced rate?